w3c/wai-media-guide/planning.md

 1. Address accessibility in **[video content](/design-develop/media/av-content/)** as the video is planned and produced.<br>_By:_ Script writers, videographers, producers, and others.

-2. Develop an **[audio described version](/design-develop/media/description/)** of the video at the same time as the main video, if needed.<br>_By:_ The same people doing the main video also do the describe version.
+2. Develop an **[described version](/design-develop/media/description/)** of the video at the same time as the main video, if needed.<br>_By:_ Usually the same people who produce the main video also produce the described version."

 3. Develop **[captions](/design-develop/media/captions/)** for the main video, for the audio described version, and of the audio description itself.<br>_By:_ Usually if the video is professionally produced, the producers provide captions.
 Sometimes when informal videos are developed in-house, captions are outsourced.